wavefrontHQ/docs/pages/doc/alerts_faq.md

 If your metric is backfilled in chunks, for example, if the metric is backfilled in 10-minute chunks, avoid setting **Trigger Window** to less than 10 minutes, or use [moving time window functions](query_language_reference.html#moving-window-time-functions) to make sure that all the incoming data is visible to the alert.

-### Understand When Your My Firing Will Alert Resolve
+### Understand When Your Firing Alert Will Resolve

 If the alert condition didn't return *any* `true` minutely values during the alert resolve window, Tanzu Observability returns the alert state from FIRING to CHECKING.